19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (6) A financial institution which or any of its officers who, with reasonable care and in good faith, does or omits to do any act for the purpose of complying with subsection (1) is not to be treated as being in breach of any obligation or restriction referred to in subsection (3).

+[Act 31 of 2017 wef 04/06/2018]

 [Act 14 of 2015 wef 26/06/2015]

 ### Confidentiality of inspection reports

-30ZI\.—(1) Except as provided under subsection (2), where a written report has been produced by an AML/CFT authority in respect of a financial institution following an inspection under section 30ZG, and is provided by the AML/CFT authority to the financial institution, the report must not be disclosed to any person by —
+163\.—(1) Except as provided under subsection (2), where a written report has been produced by an AML/CFT authority in respect of a financial institution following an inspection under section 161, and is provided by the AML/CFT authority to the financial institution, the report must not be disclosed to any person by —

 (a) the financial institution; or

 (b) any officer or auditor of the financial institution.

+[Act 31 of 2017 wef 04/06/2018]

 (2) Disclosure of the report may be made —